 Driving in and around the city is also fairly easy although finding parking in the central area can be difficult at times although there are several paid public parking structures.
 Walking or using a bus is recommended for reaching central locations.

-There are also, of course, taxis and Uber.
+There are also, of course, taxis and Uber (mostly operates to and from aiport).
 Taxi tours are also very popular ways to see the city with a driver guide.

-Bikes are available to rent through the city’s bike share program, and kiosks are available in many popular tourist area.
+Bikes are available to rent through the city’s bike share program, and kiosks are available in many popular tourist areas.

 There’s also the City Sightseeing Bus which is a hop-on, hop-off bus that will take you to all the highlights in the city and provides commentary so you can learn a bit more about the city and the sites you see.
 It stops near most of Belfast’s major attractions including the Titanic Museum, St. George’s Market, Botanic Gardens, and the Shankill Road wall murals.